-Cheating is possible in the real world as well.
+Cheating is possible in the real world, as well.
 For example you could do a coin toss, but with a coin with heads on both sides.
 Or a coin that’s heavier on one side, making the odds 55% and 45%.
-This is a problem if you think it’s a 50/50 gamble.
+Don’t let the numbers fool you—this is a huge difference compared to a 50/50 gamble.

 But it’s hard to verify that a gamble is fair.
-With a coin you might be able to feel it, and specialized anti-cheating machines might be able to measure dice, but you can never be sure.
-Gambling on the internet is a whole other can of worms, where you’re often left trusting that the site isn’t screwing you over.1
+With a coin, you might be able to feel it, and specialized anti-cheating machines might be able to measure dice, but you can never be sure.
+Gambling on the internet is a whole other can of worms, where you’re often left trusting that the site isn’t screwing you over.

-With cryptocurrencies we can device a scheme where gambling is provably fair.
-We can create a gambling site where users are sure the bets are fair—with mathematical certainty—and without a trusted third party facilitating the bets.
+With cryptocurrencies, we can devise a scheme where gambling is provably fair.
+We can create a gambling site where users are sure the bets are fair—with mathematical certainty—and without a trusted third-party facilitating the bets.

 Seeds and pseudo-random generators

 To understand how the gambling scheme I’ll describe works, first it’s important to understand pseudo-random generators.
 Take this random sequence for example: